 Causes of Tooth Discoloration

-Foods/drinks.
-Tea, coffee, sauces, wines, colas, popsicles or chocolates, are known as villains of teeth staining.
+- Foods/drinks.
+Tea, coffee, sauces, wines, colas, popsicles, or chocolates, are known as villains of teeth staining.
 Even, fruits and vegetables such as berries, apples, and potatoes can stain your teeth’ enamel.
-However, we do not recommend you entirely, to stop eating these foods.
+However, we do not recommend you entirely, stop eating these foods.
 But just be aware and consume these foods in moderation.
 And make sure that you rinse/brush your teeth after meals.

 Tooth discoloration types

-Treatments can differ as it depends upon the cause of the discoloration.
+Treatments can differ as it depends on the cause of the discoloration.
 This includes:

 Now, if you’re in the search of a cosmetic dentist, then surely visit our dentist in Katy at Heritage Dental.
-We provide you the best Teeth Whitening service in Katy, TX.
+We provide you with the best Teeth Whitening service in Katy, TX.
 We are looking forward to meeting you and seeing you smile.
 Call us or book an appointment online.